Meet Our Team

 Simone Pearce

-Simone is Chair of Sunshine Coast Sports and a Director of Sunshine Coast 2032.
-She brings decades of experience in law, advocacy, and sport.
-Before joining the University of the Sunshine Coast in 2014, Simone spent over 20 years as a lawyer, with a focus on family, crime, succession, and sports law.
-Her PhD explored how sport can better include children with disability.
-Simone has served on state and national sporting boards and is passionate about equity, integrity, and inclusion.
-She works closely with government and national bodies to build fairer systems and stronger community engagement through sport.
+Simone is Chair of Sunshine Coast Sports and a Director of Sunshine Coast 2032, with a career spanning law, advocacy and sport.
+She spent more than 20 years as a lawyer focused on family, crime, succession and sports law, and her PhD explored how sport can better include children with disability.
+Simone has served on state and national sporting boards and works with government and national bodies on equity, integrity and inclusion in sport.

 Mark Streeting

 Mark is a Senior Partner at L.E.K.
-Consulting, where he leads the Travel and Transport practice across Asia-Pacific and the Gulf region.
-He serves on L.E.K.’s Global Board and its risk and audit committees.
-Mark has deep experience in strategy, public policy, and major infrastructure projects.
-He co-leads L.E.K.’s Community Engagement Committee and has led pro bono work with organisations like KTF and Domestic Violence NSW.
-He is Vice-Chair of the Public Transport Association of Australia New Zealand and Treasurer of the Australian Melanoma Research Foundation.
-Mark is also a past Chair of Special Olympics Australia.
+Consulting, where he leads the Travel and Transport practice across Asia-Pacific and the Gulf region and serves on the firm's Global Board.
+His work spans strategy, public policy and major infrastructure projects.
+Mark is Vice-Chair of the Public Transport Association of Australia New Zealand and a past Chair of Special Olympics Australia.

 Julie Turpie